EvanKomp/CHACK_documents/README.md

 # C-HACK Documents
 Supporting documents for the C-HACK 2022 event given to students.
-The event was a set of tutorials and a cooptetion style hackathon designed to introduce or improve undergraduates' data science skills in the context of chemical engienering.
+The event consisted of a set of tutorials and a cooptetion style hackathon designed to introduce or improve undergraduates' data science skills in the context of chemical engineering.

 See the manuscript [] for details on the event.